Information for general practitioners

 Please consider completing these useful modules and also alert your colleagues to the opportunity.

-Our new fact sheets are designed to be given to women who are undergoing diagnostic tests for ovarian cancer.
+Developed to help GP's who are managing potentially symptomatic women and referring them for diagnostic tests, our fact sheets are designed to be given to women who are undergoing diagnostic tests for ovarian cancer.
 Each fact sheet outlines, what the test is for, what to expect when having the test and what the results might me.

 CA125 fact sheet: NICE recommends that women experiencing symptoms of ovarian cancer are given a CA125 blood test.